yugabyte/terraform-provider-ybm/docs/resources/autoscaler_policy.md

   The resource to manage an autoscaler policy for a YugabyteDB Aeon cluster region.
   Each resource corresponds to one policy for a specific cluster, region, and cluster type (PRIMARY or READ_REPLICA).
   Requires the AUTOSCALING feature flag (YBM_FF_AUTOSCALING=true).
+  When status is ACTIVE, set ignore_num_nodes_changes = true on the matching ybm_cluster cluster_region_info entry to prevent Terraform drift from autoscaler-driven node count changes.
 ---

 # ybm_autoscaler_policy (Resource)